Georgios Samaras

 Samaras helped Celtic win Scottish league championships in 2008, 2012, 2013 and 2014, totalling 74 goals in 249 competitive games.
 He left the club at the end of his contract in 2014 and returned to the Premier League with West Bromwich Albion, where he featured rarely and had an unsuccessful loan to Al-Hilal in Saudi Arabia.
 In March 2016, he joined North American Soccer League expansion team Rayo OKC, and when they shut down after one season he signed for Real Zaragoza.
+He then played for Turkish team Samsunspor before retiring in 2018.

 Although eligible to play for Australia, because his father Ioannis Samaras was born in Melbourne, Samaras chose to represent his country of birth, Greece.
 He made his debut in 2006, and became a regular over the next eight years, earning 81 caps and scoring 9 goals.
 He represented his country at Euro 2008, the 2010 World Cup, Euro 2012 and the 2014 World Cup.

 Early life

 Samaras was born in Heraklion, the capital city of the Greek island of Crete to a Melbourne-born father who had settled back in Greece before Georgios' birth.
 His grandfather, also called Georgios, was from Arnaia and was also one of the founders of Australian side South Melbourne FC.

 His favourite footballer growing up was Marco van Basten.
 Samaras was also a keen basketball fan and his father, Ioannis Samaras, often let him stay up until the early hours of the morning so he could watch his hero Michael Jordan.

-In 1994, when he was 10 years old, Samaras joined his boyhood heroes, OFI Crete.
+In 1994, when he was 10 years old, Samaras joined his boyhood heroes, OFI.
 His father was playing for them at the time and then retired in 1996.
 Six months later, he became Academy chief manager, a position he retained until 2000, when he became manager.
 Samaras credits his father highly with helping start his football career.
 His influence meant that Samaras trained every day of his childhood and he also got to spend a lot of time behind the scenes at OFI.
 Samaras left for Eredivisie club Heerenveen in 2001.